VA Capitol Health Care Network

 About the VA Capitol Health Care Network

 The network includes eight VA medical centers located in Beckley, Clarksburg, Huntington, and Martinsburg, WV; Baltimore, Loch Raven, and Perry Point, MD; and Washington, D.C.
-In addition, the network also includes 28 Community-Based Outpatient Clinics (CBOCs) in Braxton County, WV; Cambridge, MD; Charlotte Hall, MD; Charleston, VW; Cumberland, MD; Eastern Baltimore County; Fort Belvoir, VA; Fort Meade, MD; Franklin, WV; Fort Detrick, MD; Gallipolis, OH; Glen Burnie, MD; Greenbrier county, WV; Hagerstown, MD; Harrisonburg, VA; Lenore, WV; Lexington Park, MD; Monongalia County, WV; Montgomery County, MD; Pocomoke City, MD; Petersburg, WV; Prestonsburg, KY; Princeton, WV; Stephens City, VA, Suitland, MD; Tucker County, WV; Washington, DC; and Wood County, WV.
+In addition, the VA Capital Health Care Network also includes 28 Community-Based Outpatient Clinics (CBOCs) in Braxton County, WV; Cambridge, MD; Charlotte Hall, MD; Charleston, WV; Cumberland, MD; Eastern Baltimore County, MD; Fort Belvoir, VA; Fort Meade, MD; Franklin, WV; Fort Detrick, MD; Gallipolis, OH; Glen Burnie, MD; Greenbrier County, WV; Hagerstown, MD; Harrisonburg, VA; Lenore, WV; Lexington Park, MD; Monongalia County, WV; Montgomery County, MD; Pocomoke City, MD; Petersburg, WV; Prestonsburg, KY; Princeton, WV; Stephens City, VA, Suitland, MD; Tucker County, WV; Washington, DC; and Wood County, WV.
 These clinics are health care facilities that enable the VA to make care more accessible in areas where many Veterans live, or in remote areas where other health care services are not available.

-- The "Seriously Mentally III Program" (a Network-wide initiative)
+• The "Seriously Mentally III Program" (a network-wide initiative)

 • The "Health Care for the Homeless Program" (Washington DC VA Medical Center)

-- The "Home Based Primary Care Program" (VA Maryland Health Care System)
+• The "Home Based Primary Care Program" (VA Maryland Health Care System)

-- Epilepsy Center of Excellence (VA Maryland Health Care System)
+• Epilepsy Center of Excellence (VA Maryland Health Care System)

-- Maryland Exercise and Robotics Center of Excellence (VA Maryland Health Care System)
+• Maryland Exercise and Robotics Center of Excellence (VA Maryland Health Care System)

-- Multiple Sclerosis (MS) Center of Excellence (VA Maryland Health Care System)
+• Multiple Sclerosis (MS) Center of Excellence (Washington DC VA Medical Center)

 VISN 5 has one of two national centers for the study of war-related illnesses, the War-Related Illness and Injury Center, located at the Washington DC VAMC.
 VISN 5 also has a Geriatric Research, Education and Clinical Center (GRECC) and a Mental Illness Research, Education and Clinical Center (MIRECC) located at the VA Maryland Health Care System.